meng-tian/magento2-scotch-box/README.md

 Magento 2 - Scotch Box
 ==========
-A Vagrant instance for Magento 2 based on [Scotch Box](https://github.com/scotch-io/scotch-box).
+A Vagrant instance based on [Scotch Box](https://github.com/scotch-io/scotch-box) for installing Magento 2.

-Extensions based on Scotch Box:
+What has been changed from Scotch Box:
 - Install php5-xsl (required by Magento 2)
 - Remove MySQL 5.5 and install MySQL 5.6 (required by Magento2)
 - Increase memory limit and CPUs
+- Install and enable xdebug